 Ten years ago he co-founded Barefeet Theatre in Zambia (barefeettheatre.org), an organisation which works with young people living on or vulnerable to live on the streets in Zambia (children living with disability, from refugee backgrounds or in low income communities).

-Barefeet works through drama, music, carnival, rhythm, dance and other expressive mediums to give young people a platform to have their voices heard, express themselves and share their skills.
+Barefeet works through drama, music, carnival, rhythm, dance to give young people a platform to have their voices heard and express themselves.
 As the Artistic Director, Adam was responsible for spearheading their annual Barefeet Festival.
-This two-week festival was the culmination of a year’s work in a cross art form mix of over 27 live events.
-The annual event closes with a dynamic carnival procession through the streets of Lusaka with over 2500 performer participants.

 “I am excited to see how I can creatively work with the partners to create a dynamic, innovative and exciting range of performances, with a transport theme, to animate and enliven the festival,” said Adam.